raeesmadathil/SampleApp/README.md

 # Dependencies
 This project has the following dependencies:

-Alamofire: Used for making network requests to the recipe API.
+Alamofire: Used for making network requests to the article API.
 SDWebImage: Used for downloading and caching  images.

 These dependencies are managed using the Swift Package Manager (SPM) and should be automatically downloaded when you open the project in Xcode.